kchardon/reliability-cerebellar-volumetry/README.md

 ## Reproducing the Analysis

 You can run only the analysis part using the already computed ICC files with `analysis.ipynb`.
+You will still need to create a python environment with the libraries from `requirements.txt`.

 To run entirely the same analysis, follow these steps: